fidian/presentations/emergency-preparedness-merit-badge/index.md

 * What plans do we need?
 * Have we practiced our plan lately?
 * Do we have a disaster kit and is it current?
-* Are there warning systems or devices?
+* Are there warning systems or devices that should be used?

-Notes:

-Smoke detectors are warning devices.
+* Is there any training we need?

 ----